Yanlewen/TradeTrap/README_enjoy.md

 <div align="center">

-# 🧨 enjoy-the-jailbreak — This trading agent is your playground.
-Make it scream.
+# 🧨 Jailbreak Arsenal — Make Markets Bleed.

 When a single malicious whisper can implode a fund — why play defense?
 ---